FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

-Any networking measurement setup that could be understood as consisting of abstract components satisfying requirements for the Measurer, the Controller and the Manager, is considered to be compliant with MLRsearch specification.
+Any networking measurement setup that could be understood as consisting of abstract components satisfying requirements for the Measurer, the Controller and the Manager, is considered to be compliant with MLRsearch Specification.

 These components can be seen as abstractions present in any testing procedure.
 For example, there can be a single component acting both